Vettvangur/Canvas/README.md

 ### Usage ###

+1. Create property named "Canvas" with the alias "canvas" as a textarea to store the canvas json data.
-1. Insert @Canvas.API.Init() before </body> tag in Masterpage or inside any view.
+2. Insert @Canvas.API.Init() before </body> tag in Masterpage or inside any view.
-2. Insert @Canvas.API.Render("alias", this.Html) anywhere inside a template to make that area editable for Canvas.
+3. Insert @Canvas.API.Render("alias", this.Html) anywhere inside a template to make that area editable for Canvas.
 "Alias" can be anything you want.
-3. Log in as Adminstrator or a user in a group named "Canvas".
+4. Log in as Adminstrator or a user in a group named "Canvas".
 If you look at the page now you should see the Canvas Edit Bar at the bottom of the page.